stlab/libraries/tips/small-object-optimizations.md

     R operator()(Args... args) { return _concept->_invoke(&_model, forward<Args>(args)...); }
 };
 ```

-Here we see the `task` never casts to either a concept or a model pointer, instead it passes a pointer to the _model storage to a function in the vtable which casts the pointer to they type stored in that memory.
+The `task` never casts to either a `concept` or a `model` pointer, instead it passes a pointer to the `_model` storage to a function in the vtable which casts the pointer to the correct model type stored in that memory.
 Undefined behavior is avoided.

-As a bonus, using this technique generates less code, largely because without virtual functions we don't need any tables for RTTI.
+Using this technique generates less code, largely because without virtual functions we don't need any tables for RTTI.
 But even looking beyond that the code appears to be slightly more optimal (if anyone wants to construct a good benchmark, post a link in the comments).
 Here is the original code, with undefined behavior, presented at my talk [https://godbolt.org/g/ki2TSJ](https://godbolt.org/g/ki2TSJ) and here is the code without inheritance or language virtual functions [https://godbolt.org/g/RmktXt](https://godbolt.org/g/RmktXt).

 I'm in the process of updating the [stlab library implementation](https://github.com/stlab/libraries/pull/118) of tasks.
 It hasn't been decided if we roll this into a 1.1.2 bug fix release or hold it for a 1.2 release.
-I'm also looking at fixing `adobe::any_regular_t`.
+I'm also looking at fixing `adobe::any_regular_t` in ASL.

 I'll update my lighting talk if I get asked to present it again.
-Although this solution is a little more complicated, it still demonstrates the power of using concept based polymorphism to shift the allocation strategy to the use of the objects.
+This solution is a little more complicated but it still demonstrates the power of using concept based polymorphism to shift the allocation strategy to the use of the objects.

-I always tell developers that writing papers and presenting talks is a really good way to improve your code.
-Sometime it can be a bit embarrassing when you do something like present a great way to use undefined behavior at a major conference.
+I frequently tell developers that writing papers and presenting talks is a really good way to improve your code.
+Sometime it can be a bit embarrassing when you present a great way to use undefined behavior at a major conference.
 But this is how we learn and grow as professionals.
-Thanks Maikel for the catch.
+Thanks Maikel for the catch!